Facebook (META) Product Feed - Optimise Your Product Catalog on META

 The process begins by creating a Facebook Business Manager account, which is a simple and quick task that only takes a few minutes.
 Once you have set up your account and provided the necessary details, the next step is to create a product feed based on your e-commerce store's catalog.

-Now, you might be wondering, what exactly is a product feed?
+Now, you might be wondering, what exactly is a product feed when working with Facebook Product Ads?
 Don't worry, it's just a collection of items from your store that you want to showcase in your Facebook ads.
 Each item represents a single product from your online store, such as a Stock Keeping Unit (SKU).

 To set up your product catalog, log in to your Business Manager account, click on "Settings," then select "Product Catalog" and "Add new product catalog."
 Give your catalog a name, preferably the same as your store's name, and click "Create Product Catalog."
 It's that simple!